Bribe Payers Index

 Bribe Payers Index (BPI) is a measure of how willing a nation's multinational corporations appear to engage in corrupt business practices.
-The first BPI was published by Transparency International on October 26, 1999 and the last one in 2011.
+The first BPI was published by Transparency International on October 26, 1999, and the last one in 2011.
 Spokesperson Shubham Kaushik said the organization "decided to discontinue the survey due to funding issues and to focus on issues that are more in line with our advocacy goals".

 The BPI 2011

 Methodology

-The BPI 2011 ranked 28 of the leading exporting countries on the likelihood their multinational businesses will use bribes when operating abroad.
+The BPI 2011 ranked 28 of the leading exporting countries on the likelihood that their multinational businesses will use bribes when operating abroad.
 The ranking is calculated from responses by businesses to two questions on the World Economic Forum’s Executive Opinion Survey.